How to remove “OBJ in a box” in WordPress: 3 easy methods.

 It may seem overkill for such a simple issue, but it’s another possible solution.

-1. Copy the text from your title field or body, then paste it into your notepad program
+1. Copy the text from your title field or body, then paste it into your notepad program.
+It can be Windows’ Notepad, Mac’s Notes, or any other simple .txt editor.

 Conclusion

 “OBJ in a box” is a Unicode character that signals that your editor or operating system can’t display a specific character.
-Often, this character appears when you paste text copied from an enriched text editor program like MS Word.
+In WordPress, OBJ often appears when you paste text copied from an enriched text editor program like MS Word.
+Word and similar text editors add some extra code to the text that WordPress may not recognize and display as OBJ.

 We explained three simple ways to get rid of it.
-Whenever you deal with it, you’ll know where it comes from and what to do about it.
+From now on, every time it pops up again you’ll know where it comes from and what to do to remove it.